 The way the review is carried out should be agreed with you and should be appropriate to your circumstances.
 It can be carried out in a number of ways:

 The local authority must involve you when carrying out the review.
-If you'll have difficulty involving yourself in the review process, then the local authority should appoint an independent advocate for you.
+If you'll have difficulty involving yourself in the review process, the local authority should appoint an independent advocate for you.
 It should also involve:

 The review should focus on matters such as: